wswebcreation/perfecto-webinar-protractor/README.md

 This branch will hold the same setup as the master branch, but only with tasks and page objects.
 To make it more clear the page objects are documented

+## Checking your environment
+Before cloning and installing the project make sure you have NodeJS installed on your machine.
+This needs to be at least version `6.9.x`.
+Execute the following command in a terminal to see the version of NodeJS is running `node -v`.
+If it is lower than `6.9.x` you should upgrade NodeJS

 ## Install project
 Clone the project to your local machine with